NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1BinnedHistogram.md

 ---

-title: "Rivet::BinnedHistogram"
+title: 'class Rivet::BinnedHistogram'
-summary: "A set of booked Histo1DPtr, each in a bin of a second variable. "
+description: "A set of booked Histo1DPtr, each in a bin of a second variable. "

 ---